Taxpayers warned over HMRC charging £3.5 billion too much26

 Last night, tax experts told Moore News of their shock at the £3.5bn overpayment, which averages £625 too much per taxpayer going to HMRC.

-Dolan Accountancy said it was "staggering," and "at a time when every penny counts," it urged taxpayers to 'check you're not one of the HMRC over-payers.'
+Dolan Accountancy said it was "staggering," and "at a time when every penny counts," it urged contractors to 'check you're not one of the HMRC over-payers.'

-DNS Accountants called £3.5bn "astonishing," but warned that atypical workers are at greater risk due to the "complex nature of their income streams."
+DNS Accountants called £3.5bn "astonishing," but warned that contractors are at greater risk due to the "complex nature of their income streams."

 Carolyn Walsh, a former tax officer, told Moore News that HMRC isn't required to flag up overpayments, because it expects everyone to correct any errors via their Personal Tax Account.